avivbenyair/Sockets/README.md

-An exercise for security sam.
+An exercise for Security Sam.